AlamoEngine-Tools/eaw.modinfo/README.md

 **Description:**

-This property specifies the fully qualified mod name, e.g. "Republic at War", "Thrawn's Revenge: Imperial Civil War", "Awakening of the Rebellion" or "Yuuzhan Vong at War"
+This property specifies the fully qualified mod name, e.g. "Republic at War", "Thrawn's Revenge: Imperial Civil War", "Awakening of the Rebellion" or "Yuuzhan Vong at War".

+This property **must** also be present for variant modinfos that aim for overriding the main `modinfo.json`

 ### The `"summary"` Property